-- Loud talking, yelling, screaming, and other disruptions are prohibited. - Students shall not throw food, drinks. - Students shall not trade food. - Students shall not save places in line, cut in line, or otherwise cheat or intimidate their way into line for food service. - Students shall be dismissed from the cafeteria by the lunch room supervisor. - Students shall follow the instructions of the cafeteria aides and other staff and show proper respect toward all cafeteria personnel. - Students shall immediately become silent when staff or presenters make announcements in the cafeteria. - Students shall report spills and broken containers to cafeteria staff immediately.
+- Students shall not save seats for other students. - Loud talking, yelling, screaming, and other disruptions are prohibited. - Students shall not throw food, drinks. - Students shall not trade food. - Vending machines are provided for student convenience.
+Students shall not misuse, abuse, attempt to dismantle or cheat the machine, and must wait in line to use the machines.
+Students may not save spots in line, cut in line, or otherwise cheat or intimidate their way into line. - Students shall not save places in line, cut in line, or otherwise cheat or intimidate their way into line for food service. - Students shall not leave the cafeteria until after the appropriate tone rings, or otherwise directed by staff. - Students shall follow the instructions of the cafeteria aides and other staff and show proper respect toward all cafeteria personnel. - Students shall immediately become silent when staff or presenters make announcements in the cafeteria. - Students shall report spills and broken containers to cafeteria staff immediately.

-Misbehavior will result in disciplinary action in according to the school's disciplinary procedures.
+Misbehavior will result in disciplinary action in accordance with the school's disciplinary procedures.